 Internship applications for Summer 2018 are no longer being accepted.
 Please check back for Fall internship availability.

 Fellows receive enormous educational opportunities, are given substantial responsibilities, and are an integrated part of the NCHC staff.
 Most notably, fellows have been actively engaged in developing issue briefs that served as the basis for part of the NCHC Forum series.
 In recent years, NCHC partnered with Princeton University’s AlumniCorps Program and the National Institute of Health’s Presidential Management Program to offer several longer-term positions.

-Please contact Terri Pollock to inquire how your fellowship program can partner with NCHC.
+Please fill out our contact form or call our office to inquire how your fellowship program can partner with NCHC.